lefter-lab/coworkTedyLeft/README.md

 Scientific Developments: I'm keenly interested in the latest research in electronics, computing, AI, and robotics.🔬📈 Projects
-Here are a few projects that showcase my skills and interests: comming soon
+Here are a few projects that showcase my skills and interests:

-Project Name:  🛠️💻
+1.AI Chatbot: Java AI Chatbot Using Groq API: This project involves developing an AI chatbot in Java that leverages the Groq API to enhance performance and efficiency.
+The chatbot is designed to handle natural language processing tasks, providing users with accurate and timely responses.
+Technologies used include Java for the core application, the Groq API for accelerated AI computations, and integration with various data sources to enrich the chatbot's knowledge base.🛠️💻

 Let's Connect
 I'm always open to discussing new ideas, collaborations, or opportunities.